lammps/lammps/doc/src/read_data.rst

        12 3 17 29 13 100

-The ordering of the 4 atoms determines the definition of the improper angle used in the formula for each :doc:`improper style <improper_style>`.
-See the doc pages for individual styles for details.
+The ordering of the 4 atoms determines the definition of the improper angle used in the formula for each :doc:`improper style
+<improper_style>`.
+See the doc pages for individual styles for
+details.

 The *Impropers* section must appear after the *Atoms* section.

 All values in this section must be integers (1, not 1.0).
+However, the type can be a numeric value or an alphanumeric label.
+The latter is only allowed if the type label has been defined by the :doc:`labelmap <labelmap>` command or a Improper Type Labels section earlier in the data file.
+See the :doc:`Howto type labels
+<Howto_type_labels>` doc page for the allowed syntax of type labels
+and a general discussion of how type labels can be used.

 ----------